kurtteichman/Radiologist-Scheduling-Agent/README.md

 # Radiologist-Scheduling-Agent

-A web application that converts free-form natural-language notes from radiologists into a balanced on-call rota.
+A web application that converts free-form natural-language notes from radiologists into a balanced on-call rotation.
 Two core components underpin the system:

-	1. Large-language-model (LLM) agents (OpenAI GPT models) — transform narrative notes into structured, machine-readable constraints;
+1. **Large-language-model (LLM) agents** (OpenAI GPT models) — transform narrative notes into structured, machine-readable constraints.
-	2. CP-SAT optimisation model (Google OR-Tools) — produces a schedule that satisfies all hard rules and minimises specified soft penalties.
+2. **CP-SAT optimisation model** (Google OR-Tools) — produces a schedule that satisfies all hard rules and minimises specified soft penalties.

 ⸻